antirez/dump1090/README.md

 should be trivial to understand how it works.

-The algorithms I used were obtained basically looking at many messages as displayed using a trow-away SDL program, and trying to model the algorithm based on how the messages look graphically.
+The algorithms I used were obtained basically looking at many messages as displayed using a throw-away SDL program, and trying to model the algorithm based on how the messages look graphically.

 How to test the program?